Caribbean Community: OHADAC Project

 In May 2016, Caricom's court of original jurisdiction, the CCJ, signed a memorandum of understanding (MOU) with the ACP Legal Association based in Guadeloupe recognising and supporting the goals of implementing a harmonised business law framework in the Caribbean through ACP Legal Association's OHADAC Project.

 OHADAC is the acronym for the French "Organisation pour l'Harmonisation du Droit des Affaires en les Caraïbes", which translates into English as "Organisation for the Harmonisation of Business Law in the Caribbean".
 The OHADAC Project takes inspiration from a similar organisation in Africa and aims to enhance economic integration across the entire Caribbean and facilitate increased trade and international investment through unified laws and alternative dispute resolution methods.

 Member states

-As of 2024 CARICOM has 15 full members, seven associate members and eight observers.
-The associated members are five British Overseas Territories, one constituent county of the Kingdom of the Netherlands and one French Overseas Territory.
+As of 2026 CARICOM has 15 full members, eight associate members and eight observers.
+The associated members are five British Overseas Territories, one constituent county of the Kingdom of the Netherlands and two French overseas regions.
 It is currently not established what the role of the associate members will be.
 The observers are states which engage in at least one of CARICOM's technical committees.

 Under Article 4 CARICOM breaks its 15 member states into two groups: Less Developed Countries (LDCs) and More Developed Countries (MDCs).

 The countries of CARICOM which are designated as Less Developed Countries (LDCs) are as follows: